What to Do With an Inheritance: A Guide to Honoring the Past and Planning Your Future

 Sometimes an inheritance makes it possible to move forward with something that would otherwise have taken years: buying a home, funding a business, creating flexibility around work.
 These decisions carry both financial and personal weight, and they benefit from being evaluated carefully rather than rushed.

+Once the foundation is secure, the long-term strategy is set, and major life goals are accounted for, the final step is giving yourself permission to use a specific portion of the wealth right now.
 Many people want to set something aside in a way that reflects the person who left it.
-A shared experience, a charitable contribution, something meaningful.
-Approaching this as a deliberate and bounded choice helps you honor that impulse without letting it drive the entire financial plan.
+For example, a shared family experience, a charitable contribution, or a meaningful purchase.
+Approaching this as a deliberate, bounded choice helps you honor that impulse without letting emotion override the entire financial plan.

 The Tax Piece (It's More Interesting Than It Sounds)